marioizquierdo/mario-redis-lock/README.md

 Sometimes, the calculation takes expensive resources and it is just fine to do it from just one thread.

-Assume you have a `fetch` method that uses a redis instance to cache values like this:
+Assume you have a simple cache, a `fetch` function that uses a redis instance.

 Without the lock:

 ```ruby